cairo-book/cairo-book/src/ch03-03-data-structures.md

 This provides a blueprint for our vector implementation.
 Let's build it out.

 ### Implementing a Mutable Vector in Cairo

+To define our vectors we used the definition of Vec in Rust.
+They can also be defined as dynamic arrays, their size can change and their data can be accessed and modified.

 To store our data, we'll use a `Felt252Dict<T>` which maps index numbers (felts) to values.
 We'll also store a separate len field to track the length.